kenhty/Natural/README.md

 * 1 to 12 column grid for countless combinations
 * Combine OOCSS grid with CSS3 flex box
 * Fibonacci sequence in h1 h2 h3 h4 h5 h6 and other helper like .h0 - .h6 etc
+* Use 1em or 16px for readable text
 * Golden ratio vertical rhythm to achieve perfect harmony
 * Use normalize.css
 * Build the font stacks using comprehensive survey (http://www.codestyle.org/css/font-family/index.shtml)